 Copying sheet music for teaching purposes

-Under the University’s Educational License, you may copy limited amounts of printed sheet music for inclusion in course packs or to hand out to students in class.
+Under the University’s Educational Licence, you may copy limited amounts of printed sheet music for inclusion in course packs, or to hand out to students in class.
 As a general rule, you may copy:

 Making a single copy by hand